 - For soups I add it whole (see the picture above) but I bruise it with a rolling pin or score it with a knife to release the flavour.
 When the soup is done, I chuck the root into the compost bin.

-- In pastes I slice it finely (it is a very hard root and may make the wet blender wobble and or break if you use it whole) and then blend it into the paste.
+- In pastes I slice it finely first (it is a very hard root and may make the wet blender wobble) and then blend it into the paste.